Deepanshu47-droid/spring-STS/README.md

 🔹 Ensure the server starts successfully on port 8080.

 🛠 Step 4: Testing the API

-Since this is a POST request, you cannot test it in a browser.
+Since this is a PUT request, you cannot test it in a browser.
 Instead, you need to use Postman or cURL.

 1️⃣ Test Using Postman 📬